How Does Kaizen Differ from Lean and Six Sigma?

 people on zoom business meeting call

-Kaizen is all about engaging everyone in the improvement process, from the CEO to the entry-level worker. mixetto/Getty Images
+The Kaizen process is all about engaging everyone in improving productivity, from the CEO to the entry-level worker.
+It was developed to improve manufacturing processes in Japan. mixetto/Getty Images

 Japanese manufacturers have a reputation for making high-quality goods at low cost using maximum efficiency, but it wasn't always that way.
 Back in the 1950s, "Made in Japan" often meant shoddy workmanship and inconsistent delivery.
 That's when companies like Toyota began developing corporate philosophies and business practices built around the idea of "continuous improvement" or Kaizen.